jacksonporter/bootstrap-olm/README.md

 A simple way to bootstrap (install) OLM (Operator Lifecycle Manager) in a non-OpenShift cluster.

+This is a Go (Golang) project, fitting right in with Kubernetes itself and related tooling.

 ## Getting Started

 _This page and project are under active development, please come back later!_